kyscott18/ilrta/README.md

 [license]: https://opensource.org/licenses/MIT
 [license-badge]: https://img.shields.io/badge/License-MIT-blue.svg

-**ilrta** is a protocol focused on creating token standards for exotic use cases.
+**ilrta** is a framework for creating tokens for exotic use cases.
 The goal is to allow for custom standards to be created yet still retain composability.
 This currently consists of:

 - `ILRTA`: Token standard for token standards.
 Easily tokenize any data but share common infrastructure and maintain composability.
 - `Permit3`: Next version of permit2 with multiple token support.